GABETROLL/holbertonschool-web_front_end/developer_tools/README.md

 20. What is the ``type`` value of the site's favicon? https://developer.chrome.com/docs/devtools/dom/
     (I just went to the favicon ``link`` element, in ``head``, and found the value)
+21. The site uses a *font library* for their icons, which one is it?

 26. Which classes are on the images that have no alt attribute? https://devtoolstips.org/tips/en/find-all-images-without-alt-text/ https://developer.chrome.com/docs/devtools/dom/